Onset of nonlinear instabilities in monotonic viscous boundary layers

 \subsubsection{Abstract}

 In this paper we study the nonlinear stability of a shear layer profile for Navier Stokes equations near a boundary.
-This question plays a major role in the study of the inviscid limit of Navier Stokes equations in a bounded domain as the viscosity goes to $0$.

-The stability of a shear layer for Navier Stokes equations depends on its stability for Euler equations.
-If it is linearly unstable for Euler, then it is known \cite{GN2} that it is also nonlinearly unstable for Navier Stokes equations provided the viscosity is small enough: an initial perturbation grows until it reaches $O(1)$ in $L^\infty$ norm.
-If it is linearly stable for Euler, the situation is more complex, since the viscous instability is much slower, with growth rates of order $O(\nu^{-1/4})$ only \cite{GGN3} (instead of $O(1)$ in the first case).
-It is not clear whether linear instabilities fully develop till they reach a magnitude of order $O(1)$ or whether they are damped by the nonlinearity and saturate at a much smaller magnitude, or order $O(\nu^{1/4})$ for instance.

-In this paper we study the effect of cubic interactions on the growth of the linear instability.
-In the case of the exponential profile and Blasius profile we obtain that the nonlinearity tame the linear instability.
+More precisely, we investigate the effect of cubic interactions on the growth of the linear instability.
+In the case of the exponential profile we obtain that the nonlinearity tames the linear instability.
 We thus conjecture that small perturbations grow until they reach a magnitude $O(\nu^{1/4})$ only, forming small rolls in the critical layer near the boundary.
 The mathematical proof of this conjecture is open.